sabotrax/MiaPlayer/README.md

 # MiaPlayer

-MiaPlayer is an audio player controller by RFID tokens.
+MiaPlayer is an audio player controlled by RFID tokens.

-It's made of a Raspberry Pi Zero W, a RFID card reader, an amplifier, a speaker, a power bank, some Python code and a 3D printed case.
+It's made of a Raspberry Pi Zero W, a RFID card reader, an amplifier,
+a speaker, a power bank, some Python code and a 3D printed case.
+The cards and other physical controls are interfacing mostly with MPD,
+which is doing the playback, running on Linux.
+Being a souped-up MPD, music has to be copied to the player in order
+to be played.
+The names of music titles or albums have to be written to RFID tags/cards.
+This can be done with the player itself.

 All documents necessary to build the player are provided here.